In Vitro Fertilisation

 Firstly, you will inject hormonal medications designed to stimulate the ovaries to grow multiple eggs.
 After 7-9 days of injections we start doing blood tests & ultrasounds every 2-3 days to determine what is the very best day for your egg collection.

 On day 5 we choose the best quality blastocyst for transfer.
 The embryo transfer is similar to having a pap smear.
-We also like to freeze any extra good quality embryos, if available, for future use allowing us a baby brother or sister in the future.
+If available we will freeze any extra good quality embryos allowing us the option of a baby brother or sister in the future.
 Eight days later we do a pregnancy test to see if implantation has occurred.

 “Do you know using the GROW App you can receive images of your embryos developing in the lab during your IVF cycle?”